 Chapter 5: DEPARTMENT OF BUILDINGS AND GENERAL SERVICES

-(d) The commissioner of buildings and general services shall by rule establish procedures which all agencies shall follow in the leasing of real property.
-No agency shall enter into any lease, no lease shall be valid and no state funds shall be paid by the department of finance and management pursuant to the terms of any lease, unless the proposed lease has been preapproved by the Commissioner of Buildings and General Services.
+(d) The Commissioner of Buildings and General Services shall by rule establish procedures which all agencies shall follow in the leasing of real property.
+No agency shall enter into any lease, no lease shall be valid, and no State funds shall be paid by the Department of Finance and Management pursuant to the terms of any lease, unless the proposed lease has been preapproved by the Commissioner of Buildings and General Services.
 If a lease is entered into pursuant to this section, the Commissioner of Buildings and General Services shall preapprove any additional fees, reimbursements, charges, or fit-up costs in excess of the proposed lease rental rate.

 (e) The Commissioner of Buildings and General Services shall maintain an inventory of all State-owned buildings and shall biannually compile and update the information received under subsection (g) of this section, which shall be considered once available in making spacing allocations and designating uses under subsection (c) of this section.

 (f) The Commissioner of Buildings and General Services shall maintain an inventory and provide any known information on all existing rights-of-way, including all conduits, ducts, passages or attachments available, granted to or presently used by telecommunications carriers.
 The inventory shall describe the ownership of such rights-of-way and the used and existing capacity thereof.